antonpinchuk/ibkr-hotkey-trader/README.md

 ### 4. Running the Application

 **Important**: The app connects to TWS via localhost socket connection.
-TWS must be running separately.
+TWS must be running.

 1. **Start TWS or IB Gateway** and log in
 2. **Ensure API connections are enabled** (see requirements above)